19 miles W of Las Vegas

 What to See & Do

-Begin with a stop at the Visitor Center; while there is a $7-per-vehicle fee for entering the park, you also can pick up a variety of helpful literature: history, guides, hiking trail maps, and lists of local flora and fauna.
+Begin with a stop at the Visitor Center; while there is a $7-per-vehicle fee for entering the park, you can pick up free guides, hiking trail maps, and lists of local flora and fauna.
 You can also view exhibits that tell the history of the canyon and depict its plant and animal life, including the thousands of wild horses and burros, protected by an act of Congress since 1971.
 Call ahead to find out about ranger-guided tours as well as informative guided hikes offered by such groups as the Sierra Club and the Audubon Society.